How to Find WordPress Vulnerabilities?

 It is compatible with any system that supports Perl and can work on any Linux, UNIX, and Mac OS.
 It can also be configured to run on Windows provided they have ActiveState or Strawberry Perl.

-Wikto is designed to run on Windows environment and offers convenience.
-Although it runs on Windows, it is packed with a lot of powerful features such as fuzzy logic error code checking, back-end miner, Google assisted directory mining and real time HTTP request/response monitoring.
+The Wikto is designed to run on a Windows environment and offers convenience.
+Although it runs on Windows, it is packed with a lot of powerful features such as fuzzy logic error code checking, back-end miner, Google-assisted directory mining, and real-time HTTP request/response monitoring.

 Its most powerful feature is centralized Google hacking integration, which uses searches to reveal sensitive information.

-There are some plug-ins that you can install in your WordPress website to help you detect and address vulnerabilities.
+There are some plug-ins that you may install on your WordPress website to help you detect and address vulnerabilities.

 Exploit Scanner checks for signs of malicious activity.
-While it does not directly repair issues, it can provide a detailed log for troubleshooting.
+While it does not directly repair issues, it provides a detailed log for troubleshooting.

-This plugin checks for viruses, worms, rootkits, and other forms of malware that can hit your website.
+This plugin checks for viruses, worms, rootkits, and other forms of malware that may hit your website.
 Just make sure to keep it updated.

-This plug-in sets the number of maximum login attempts and duration of lockouts in between.
+This plug-in sets the number of maximum login attempts and the duration of lockouts in between.

 This plug-in blocks any malicious queries made on your website.
 It checks for “eval(“ or “base64” strings, as well as suspiciously long request strings.

-Securing your WordPress website is necessary considering the open source platform that it has.
+Securing your WordPress website is necessary considering the open-source platform that it has.
 You do not want hackers to be getting access to your most important files and folders.
-With these tools, you can put a stop to any attempts of hacking and give yourself a peace of mind knowing that your website is secured from hacker attacks.
+With these tools, you must put a stop to any attempts of hacking and give yourself peace of mind knowing that your website is secured from hacker attacks.
 Also, whenever there is a release of the latest WordPress version, it aims at tackling vulnerabilities and glitches, so it is best to get the update done as soon as possible.
 I also recommend turning on WordPress automatic update feature to avoid all the hassle.

 Related reading: WordPress 101 tutorial